anduckhmt146/Music-Player-App/README.md

 # Music Player App
-A Music Player App with some basic functions to help you relax.
+A Music Player App 1.0 with some basic functions, I will update advanced functions in the future.
 <br/>
-Some tasks in my products:<br/>
+Some tasks in my products:
  <br/>   1.
 Render browers
   <br/>  2.
 Scrolling browsers
     <br/>3.
 Play song when click